MoonfaceDev/Heroes-of-the-Shrine/Documentation/manual/create-cutscenes.md

     > Select all keyframes (Ctrl+A), right click on one of them and select "Both Tangents" -> "Linear".
 The curve should become linear.
     > Click the "Dropsheet" button in the bottom to see the normal animation window again.

-When inside the clip, you will see the following in the inspector:
+If you select the clip (grey rectangle in the track), you will see the following in the inspector:

 ![Clip Inspector](../resources/ClipInspector.png)